-Gundel Große is a member of the Graduate School Cultural Orientations and Institutional Order in Southeastern Europe (DFG-Graduiertenkolleg 1412), University of Jena.
+Gundel Große is a doctoral candiadate and member of the Graduate School Cultural Orientations and Institutional Order in Southeastern Europe (DFG-Graduiertenkolleg 1412), University of Jena.
 Shes working on a PhD Thesis about Cultural debates on Interwar periods literature after 1989 in Romania.

 Especially among German-Romanian writers, the year 2010 saw much debate and emotional discomfiture over the nature and extent of certain writers' collaboration with Ceauşescu's secret police, the Securitate.
 Initially limited mainly to Germany, in 2011 these discussions were taken up by writers within Romania itself.
 Three Romanian authors found themselves confronted, in very different ways, with their onetime cooperation with the Securitate, leading to a debate pursued in various print publications.

 The present article traces the key positions and characteristics of that debate, offering insights into present-day Romania's processes of confrontation with its communist past.
 More broadly, this complex of issues is part of larger debates around Romania's own identity, a discussion marked, as Larisa Schippel has put it, "by attempts to come to terms with the past, the study of causes, and varying attributions of blame."
 Schippel was writing in 2000, but more than a decade later it seems that the level of discussion would have advanced little if it had not received fresh impulses from the new generation of intellectuals - in this case, mainly in the shape of young literary critics.
 The resulting conflict allows conclusions to be drawn regarding the self-image of intellectual circles in post-communist Romania.